symfony/symfony-docs/cookbook/service_container/scopes.rst

 --------------------

-The scope of a service controls how long an instance of a service is used by the container. the Dependency Injection component provides two generic
+The scope of a service controls how long an instance of a service is used by the container.
+The Dependency Injection component provides two generic
 scopes:

 - `container` (the default one): The same instance is used each time you